wikimedia/mediawiki/tests/selenium/README.md

 To run only one file (for example page.js), you first need to spawn the chromedriver:

     chromedriver --url-base=/wd/hub --port=4444
+Note: On Windows you may need to use "--url-base=wd/hub"

 Then in another terminal: